 There are some things you can do to help your child settle in and make friends.

-- Arrange a few play-dates with other children that will be in the same class as your child.
+- Arrange a few socially distanced play-dates (at the park or on a video call) with other children that will be in the same class as your child.
 The classroom will feel more comfortable if there are a few familiar faces around.

-- If they have brothers or sisters, get them to practise sharing and being polite to each other, using phrases like "can I join in?" or "can we share that?", and not forgetting "please" and "thank you".
+- If they have brothers or sisters, get them to practise talking and being polite to each other while sitting apart, using phrases like "can I join in?" and not forgetting "please" and "thank you".

 - Don’t be surprised if you hear one name a lot for a few weeks, then all of a sudden a new ‘best friend’ pops up out of the blue.
 When it comes to friendships, children can be fickle!